Rebranding done well (like life and young love) is a dream.

-Yet, whatever it takes to get there and replace these lapses in judgement with understanding, is time well spent.
+Yet, whatever it takes to get there — replacing these lapses in judgement with understanding — is time well spent.

 So in honor of this weird period we all have to face as we grow up, I wrote and directed this new video that helps at least recognize some of the signs and what I have now called, “The Worst Word in Branding.”